Gordon Ramsey: Career

+Ramsey played the role of Bozo the Clown on television for two and a half years.
 In a 1969 episode of the TV show What's My Line?, Ramsey appeared as Bozo the Clown as a Mystery Guest.
 Later in the same episode, Ramsey appeared as himself without the clown makeup, requiring the panel to guess his line, which celebrity panelist Phyllis Newman did.